avvo/docker-elixir/README.md

 ## Multistage Docker Build for Production

-Lower final image size by using multistage docker build and avvo/alpine image.
+Lower final image size by using multistage docker build and fedora image.

 ```Dockerfile
 FROM avvo/elixir:1.11.2-erlang-23.1.2-fedora-32 as build